Prince Philip, Duke of Edinburgh: Upbringing in France, Britain and Germany

-Philip's family settled in a house in the Paris suburb of Saint-Cloud lent to them by his wealthy aunt, Princess George of Greece and Denmark.
-During his time there, Philip was first educated at The Elms, an American school in Paris run by Donald MacJannet, who described Philip as a "know it all smarty person, but always remarkably polite".
-In 1930 Philip was sent to Britain to live with his maternal grandmother at Kensington Palace and his uncle George Mountbatten, 2nd Marquess of Milford Haven, at Lynden Manor in Bray, Berkshire.
+Philip's family settled in a house in the Paris suburb of Saint-Cloud lent to them by his wealthy aunt Princess George of Greece and Denmark.
+He was first educated at The Elms, an American school in Paris run by Donald MacJannet, who described him as a "know-it-all smarty person, but always remarkably polite".
+In 1930, Philip was sent to Britain to live with his maternal grandmother at Kensington Palace and with his uncle George Mountbatten, 2nd Marquess of Milford Haven, at Lynden Manor in Bray, Berkshire.
 He was then enrolled at Cheam School.
-Over the next three years, his four sisters married German princes and moved to Germany, his mother was diagnosed with schizophrenia and placed in an asylum, and his father took up residence in Monte Carlo.
+Over the next three years, his four sisters married German princes and moved to Germany, his mother was diagnosed with schizophrenia and placed in an asylum, and his father settled in Monte Carlo.
 Philip had little contact with his mother for the remainder of his childhood.

-In 1933 Philip was sent to Schule Schloss Salem in Germany, which had the "advantage of saving school fees", because it was owned by the family of his brother-in-law Berthold, Margrave of Baden.
-With the rise of Nazism in Germany, Salem's Jewish founder, Kurt Hahn, fled persecution and founded Gordonstoun School in Scotland, to which Philip moved after two terms at Salem.
-In 1937, his sister Cecilie; her husband, Georg Donatus, Hereditary Grand Duke of Hesse; their two sons; and Georg Donatus's mother were killed in an air crash at Ostend; Philip, then 16 years old, attended the funeral in Darmstadt.
+In 1933, Philip was sent to Schule Schloss Salem in Germany, which had the "advantage of saving school fees", because it was owned by the family of his brother-in-law Berthold, Margrave of Baden.
+With the rise of Nazism, Salem's Jewish founder, Kurt Hahn, fled persecution and established Gordonstoun School in Scotland, to which Philip transferred after two terms at Salem.
+In 1937, his sister Cecilie; her husband, Georg Donatus, Hereditary Grand Duke of Hesse; their two sons; and Georg Donatus's mother were killed in an air crash at Ostend.
+Philip, then 16, attended the funeral in Darmstadt.
 Cecilie and Georg Donatus were members of the Nazi Party.
 The following year, Philip's uncle and guardian Lord Milford Haven died of bone marrow cancer.
-Milford Haven's younger brother Lord Louis took parental responsibility for Philip for the remainder of his youth.
+Milford Haven's younger brother, Lord Louis, assumed parental responsibility for Philip for the remainder of his youth.

 Philip did not speak Greek because he had left Greece as an infant.
-In 1992 he said that he "could understand a certain amount".
-He stated that he thought of himself as Danish and spoke mostly English, while his family was multilingual.
+In 1992, he said that he "could understand a certain amount".
+He stated that he considered himself Danish and spoke mostly English, while his family was multilingual.
 Known for his charm in his youth, Philip was linked to several women, including Osla Benning.